kristjanari/Interactive-Lab-Hub/Lab 4/README.md

 #### Looks Like

 The final prototype was a interactive device that allows the user to play fruit hero.
 The prototype is displayed in the image below.
+The device sits on a table and is relatively easy to set up, the fruits are connected to the clips (any conductive material can be used).
+The device is light and portable and only needs power to run, so you can bring it to your friends house or to parties!

 <img width="535" alt="image" src="https://user-images.githubusercontent.com/42963791/138754174-03604f66-6e0e-41ab-b0a9-2eb4d20a1aa8.png">